facil-io/cstl/fio-stl.md

 Possible flags are: `POLLIN` and `POLLOUT`.
 Other flags may be set but might be ignored.

+On systems where `POLLRDHUP` is supported, it is always monitored for.

 Monitoring mode is always one-shot.
 If an event if fired, it is removed from the monitoring state.

 Returns -1 on error.